-When we see different businesses approaching enterprise integration projects, we can often follow success and failure back to some very early on decisions.
+When we see different businesses approaching enterprise and system integration projects, we can often follow success and failure back to decisions that were made early on.
 These decisions sit well within the strategy stages of the project and more often than not, failures come down to a distinct lack of strategy.

 A big mistake that many IT teams make, is thinking a thorough to-do list or integration project plan constitutes a strategy.
 When I engage with businesses on the brink of integration chaos and ask about their ‘strategy’, I am often presented with a spreadsheet of technical tasks, test and migrations… rather than a strategic documentation of the goals, risks and assessments of their intended work.

-When the Why and What of integration strategy and integration plan are missing, we just end up with an endless list of How, which rarely aligns with a tangible goal or benefit to the business.
+When the Why and What of an integration strategy or integration plan are missing, we just end up with an endless list of How, which rarely aligns with a tangible goal or benefit to the business.
 In this scenario, time is invested quickly and heavily into bottomless amounts of work.
 No consideration or constraint is given to the capacity of the people working on it, and things to come to an end when the people involved burnout from not seeing the results they wanted.

 What are the objectives of a great integration strategy?

 By researching, documenting and validating these aspects of your work, you can increase your focus on creating value through technology and integration and gain more support from the wider business for the changes and improvements you want to make.